-Home to the largest unbroken caldera in the world, the region offers diverse landscapes, extinct volcanoes and varied wildlife.
+Home to the largest unbroken caldera in the world, northern Tanzania offers diverse landscapes, extinct volcanoes and varied wildlife.
 A scenic walking safari here takes you away from the crowds and allows you to immerse yourself in the beautiful highlands, smelling the red-baked earth and scanning the bushes for signs of action.

 My 10-day walking safari takes me from Lake Manyara’s shores, around the rim of the Ngorongoro Crater and through the vast Serengeti with its herds of zebra and wildebeest.
 Accompanied by expert guides, the aim is to experience remote bushland on a mobile safari, meeting local tribes and encountering true cultural interactions along the way.